DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 ```
 ### Generic Type Parameters

 The `T` and `E` are generic type parameters.
-We’ll discuss generics in more detail in Chapter 10.
+We'll discuss generics in more detail in Chapter 10.
 What you need to know right now is that `T` represents the type of the value that will be returned in a success case within the `Ok` variant, and `E` represents the type of the error that will be returned in a failure case within the `Err` variant.
 Because `Result` has these generic type parameters, we can use the `Result` type and the functions defined on it in many different situations where the success value and error value we want to return may differ.

 ### Example: Opening a File

-Let’s call a function that returns a `Result` value because the function could fail.
+Let's call a function that returns a `Result` value because the function could fail.
 In Listing 9-3, we try to open a file.

 #### Filename: src/main.rs